mpirvu/TechXchange2003/README.md

    Once logged in, create and switch to the `scclab-[Your_initial]` namespace:

    > **NOTE**: If you are working on a cluster that is shared with others, please ensure that you are using a unique project name.
-We recommend using the format scc- followed by your initials.
-For example, scc-rm.
+We recommend using the format scclab- followed by your initials.
+For example, scclab-rm.

    ```
    export CURRENT_NS=scclab-[Your_initial]